debate-map/app/Packages/deploy/README.md

 * 3\) Run the init-db script: `npm start initDB_freshScript_k8s local`

 Notes:
-* If your namespace gets messed up, delete it using this (regular kill command gets stuck): https://github.com/ctron/kill-kube-ns (and if that is insufficient, just reset the whole Kubernetes cluster using Docker Desktop UI)
+* If your namespace gets messed up, delete it using this (regular kill command gets stuck): `npm start "backend.forceKillNS NAMESPACE_TO_KILL"` (and if that is insufficient, just reset the whole Kubernetes cluster using Docker Desktop UI)
 * When the list of images/containers in Docker Desktop gets too long, see the [deploy/docker-trim](https://github.com/debate-map/app/tree/master/Packages/deploy#docker-trim) module.

 <!----><a name="docker-trim"></a>